Nettie O. Kimball - Clear Lake Mirror Reporter

-Funeral services will be held 11:30 a.m.
-Monday, January 24, 2022 at Ward-Van Slyke Colonial Chapel, 310 1st Ave N, Clear Lake, IA with Rev. Melinda McCluskey of Galilean Lutheran Church officiating.
+Funeral services were held on Monday, Jan.
+24, at Ward-Van Slyke Colonial Chapel, 310 1st Ave N, Clear Lake, with the Rev. Melinda McCluskey, of Galilean Lutheran Church officiating.

 Family suggests memorial contributions to MercyOne North Iowa Hospice Inpatient Unit or Galilean Lutheran Church in Clear Lake.